Data Dictionary vs. Business Glossary: Benefits, Challenges, and Solutions

 Alation’s Auto-Suggested Terms does just that.
 It finds popular terms and their associated technical abbreviations to show the related data objects where they appear, along with popularity.
 The new suggested terms can then either be added as a new glossary term or to an existing article.

-Now you understand what a data dictionary and business glossary is and how they differ.
-In essence a data dictionary is for data terms and a business glossary is for business terms.
+In essence, a data dictionary is for data terms and a business glossary is for business terms.
 They both have value in aligning technical teams and business teams around a shared understanding.
 Such alignment translates into setting the right goals, calculating metrics in the right way, and basing it on the right data.

-To see Alation’s business glossary and data dictionary in action, join a weekly live demo.
+Join a weekly live demo and see Alation’s business glossary and data dictionary in action.